Deploy and manage frontend preview projects from the terminal

 Can I deploy a raw project source zip?

-No. Build the project first and deploy the generated static output such as dist, build, out, or a single .html file.
+No. Build the project first and deploy dist, build, out, or a single .html/.md/.markdown/.pdf file.
 PreviewShip does not run npm install or framework builds after upload.

 Why use the CLI instead of uploading in the browser?